-The definitions of disability in the Equality Act include children with long-term health conditions such as asthma, diabetes, epilepsy and cancer.
+The definitions of disability in the Equality Act include children with long-term health conditions.
 Children with such conditions do not necessarily have SEN, but there is a significant overlap between disabled people and those with SEN. Children and young people therefore may be covered by both SEN and disability legislation.

-- There are ramps around the playgrounds to enable access to all areas. - Wide doors enable access to most classrooms.
+There are ramps around the playgrounds to enable access to all areas.

-• Lifts enable access to the hall and access between the Key Stage One and Two areas.

-- There are disabled toilets on the Key Stage One and Two corridors. - We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - Extra-curricular activities are accessible for children with SEND. - There is a disabled parking space in the car park. - Visual timetables are on display in all classrooms.
+- Wide doors enable access to most classrooms. - Lifts enable access to the hall and access between the Key Stage One and Two areas. - There are disabled toilets on the Key Stage One and Two corridors. - We ensure wherever possible that equipment used is accessible to all children regardless of their needs. - Extra-curricular activities are accessible for children with SEND. - Sensory room to meet children's sensory differences - There is a disabled parking space in the car park. - Visual timetables are on display in all classrooms. - See the school Accessibility plan for further details.